The words in a textbo Read more [...]

 And it’s these kinds of experiences that lead graduates to career success – and even keep them working locally.
 In fact, 86 percent of Walsh graduates remain in Michigan for work once they’ve completed their degree.

 “Top companies want top people, and Walsh students are in high demand,” says Patti Swanson, vice president, chief marketing and enrollment officer at Walsh.
-In fact, graduates work in every Fortune 500 company in Michigan.
+In fact, graduates work in nearly every Fortune 500 company in Michigan.

 This private, all-business college is small, with about 3,000 students, but offers big opportunities – especially when it comes to networking.